metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_config_constraint_v1alpha1_manifest.md

 Optional:

-- `cue` (String) Enables providers to verify user configurations using the CUE language.
+- `cue` (String) Hold a string that contains a script written in CUE language that defines a list of configuration items.
+Each item is detailed with its name, default value, description, type (e.g. string, integer, float), and constraints (permissible values or the valid range of values).
+CUE (Configure, Unify, Execute) is a declarative language designed for defining and validating complex data configurations.
+It is particularly useful in environments like K8s where complex configurations and validation rules are common.
+This script functions as a validator for user-provided configurations, ensuring compliance with the established specifications and constraints.
-- `schema` (Map of String) Transforms the schema from CUE to json for further OpenAPI validation TODO (refactored to SchemaInJson)
+- `schema` (Map of String) Generated from the 'cue' field and transformed into a JSON format.

 <a id="nestedatt--spec--downward_api_options"></a>